Grasshopper Business Phone Service—Our 2020 Review

 One of the best parts about Grasshopper is how affordable it is.

 With a basic Grasshopper Solo plan, you get one phone number and three extensions for $26 per month.
-That’s it—no complicated package tiers where you only get certain features with an advanced plan.
+That’s it—no complicated package tiers where you get certain features with only an advanced plan.
 Plus, you don’t have to engage in mental gymnastics to multiply your price by the number of users you need on your plan.
 You pay one flat fee per month.

 What’s more, you get an unlimited number of minutes per month (within the domestic United States), so no stress if you get a huge influx of calls in a single month.
 After all, more calls is a good thing for most small to mid-sized businesses, right?